Skip to main content

 $ scm set object address --help

-Usage: scm set object address [OPTIONS]
+Usage: scm set object address [OPTIONS] NAME

-Create or update an address object in SCM.
+Create or update an address object.

 Options:

---folder TEXT Folder for the address object [required]
+--folder TEXT Folder location

---description TEXT Description for the address
+--description TEXT Description of the address

---ip-netmask TEXT Address in CIDR notation (e.g., 192.168.1.0/24)
+--ip-netmask TEXT IP address with CIDR notation (e.g. 192.168.1.0/24)

---ip-range TEXT Address range (e.g., 192.168.1.1-192.168.1.10)
+--ip-range TEXT IP address range (e.g. 192.168.1.1-192.168.1.10)

---ip-wildcard TEXT Address with wildcard mask (e.g., 10.20.1.0/0.0.248.255)
+--ip-wildcard TEXT IP wildcard mask (e.g. 10.20.1.0/0.0.248.255)

---fqdn TEXT Fully qualified domain name (e.g., example.com)
+--fqdn TEXT Fully qualified domain name (e.g. example.com)

 --help Show this message and exit.